László Fekete (footballer)

 László Fekete (14 April 1954 – 4 March 2014) was a Hungarian footballer of the 1970s and 1980s.

-From 1974 to 1979 he made 21 appearances and scored 5 goals for the Hungarian National Football Team.
+From 1974 to 1979 he made 21 appearances and scored 5 goals for the Hungary national football team.
 He was the top scorer of the Hungarian league in 1978/79 with 31 goals, which meant that he received the Silver boot for being the second highest scoring player in Europe.
 He played as a striker.

 Club career

 He played for Újpesti Dózsa, Sturm Graz, Volán FC and Komlói Bányász.
 He was born in Budapest.

 International career

 Fekete made his debut for Hungary in a March 1974 friendly match against Bulgaria and had earned a total of 21 caps, scoring 5 goals.
 His final international was an October 1979 friendly match against the United States.

 Death

 He died on 4 March 2014 of natural causes, aged 59.